Home > Cincinnati Theft & Fraud Attorney

 Petty Theft

-Shoplifting – or petty theft – is a frequent offense in Ohio.
+Shoplifting – or petty theft – is a frequent offense in Cincinnati.
 Essentially, petty theft entails taking another person’s property against their will.

 Complicity in Ohio is a complicated and serious criminal charge.
 Generally, it entails being held legally accountable for a crime, by helping or assisting in carrying out the offense.
 The specific components of complicity penalties better explain this criminal charge.